‘Unfathomable’: US death toll from coronavirus hits 200,000

 Nowhere was the lack of leadership seen as more crucial than in testing, a key to breaking the chain of contagion.

 “We have from the very beginning lacked a national testing strategy,” Nuzzo said.
 “For reasons I can’t truly fathom we’ve refused to develop one.”
-Such coordination “should be led out of the White House,” not by each state independently, she said.
-“We aren’t going to restore our economy until every state has this virus under control.”
+Such coordination should be led by the White House, not by each state independently, she said.

+Roberto Tobias Jr., a 17-year-old from Queens in New York City, lost his mother and father to COVID-19 a month apart in the spring.
+He and his sister also contracted the virus but recovered.
+Tobias is now applying to college, hoping to get into Columbia University and become a neurosurgeon.

+“Because it’s just me and my sister, we sort of have to rely on each other,” he said.
+“We were the only blood left.”

 The real number of dead from the crisis could be significantly higher: As many as 215,000 more people than usual died in the U.S. from all causes during the first seven months of 2020, according to CDC figures.
 The death toll from COVID-19 during the same period was put at about 150,000 by Johns Hopkins.